tarantool/doc/doc/reference/reference_lua/datetime.rst

                 -   0

             *   -   sec
                 -   Seconds.
 Value range: 0 - 60.
-A leap second is supported, see a section :ref:`leap second <leap-second>`.
+A leap second is supported at the most basic level, see the section :ref:`leap second <leap-second>`.
                 -   number
                 -   0